 Enteroclysis is a gastrointestinal technique designed to provide improved evaluation of the small bowel.
-The conventional fluoroscopic technique is not widely used since it is somewhat invasive, is time and labour intensive, and often is unpleasant for the patient.
-The exam also requires a degre...
+The conventional fluoroscopic technique is not widely used since it is somewhat invasive, time and labour intensive, and often unpleasant for the patient.
+The exam also requires a degree of s...

 Epistaxis (nosebleed) is very common and has a broad differential diagnosis in clinical practice.
 In clinical practice, anterior epistaxis are mainly located in Kiesselbach's plexus and posterior epistaxis (5% of all epistaxis) in Woodruff's plexus.